Our Year 1 Class

 Seesaw

 This half term....
-Spring Term 2 (February- March 2024)
+Spring Term 2 (February - April 2025)

-Over the next half term our topic will be: Hot and Cold Places
+Over the next half term our topic will be: Hot and Cold Places.

-• Literacy - This half term we will be looking at a non-fiction text.
+- Literacy - This half term we will be looking at a non-fiction text.
 By studying a report about protecting the world's sea life, we will find shapes to help us remember the layout and features of the text.
 Linking to our Science topic 'Types of Animals' we will use this model to produce a report about zoo animals.
 We will revisit verbs, alliteration and similes; and study superlatives using the suffixes -er and -est. Starting with 'Lost and Found', we will study the author Oliver Jeffers in our whole class reading sessions.

-to 50 and ordering them we will gain a deeper understanding of each number.
+- Maths -We will begin the half term by continuing to add and subtract with the numbers to 20 before the children will start counting to 50 and looking at the numbers to 50.
+We will look at tens and ones again to help us to know how to represent each number to 50.
+By comparing numbers to 50 and ordering them we will gain a deeper understanding of each number.
 Moving on to length and height the children will look at standard and non-standard units of measurement.
-Continuing with measurement we will study mass and capacity.
+Continuing with measurement we will study mass and capacity

-• Geography -This half term we are studying 'Hot and Cold Places.'
+- Geography -This half term we are studying 'Hot and Cold Places.'
 We will begin this unit by finding where the hot and cold places are in the world and discuss how these areas are most affected by climate change.
 By looking at what it is like in the world's hot and cold places the children will be able to recognise the features of hot and cold places.
 Looking at detail into the physical features they will learn about how the animals adapt to their environments and know what to pack if they visited each place.
 They will write a postcard as if they had visited one of the places telling their friends all about it!

-• Science - We will begin our unit 'Types of Animals' - Looking at lots of different animals the children will be able to recognise different animals in different environments.
+- Science -We will begin our unit 'Types of Animals' - Looking at lots of different animals the children will be able to recognise different animals in different environments.
 They will recognise similarities and differences within and between animals, classifying animals according to their characteristics.
 They will collect data in tables, Carroll diagrams and bar

 charts, using these to ask and answer questions.

-• DT - This half term will be looking at mechanisms.
+DT- This half term will be looking at mechanisms.
 We will learn what sliding mechanisms are and how to create them.
 By using stories we have read, we will design a picture based on sliding mechanisms.
 After constructing it, we will test and evaluate our mechanism.

-• RE- This half term we will be looking at a unit called ‘What do Christians believe God is like?’
-First, we will look at the parable of The Lost Son and the message it gives.We will then look at what happens when things go wrong and how God can help us.
-Our second parable will be Jonah and the Whale which will lead into looking closely at our emotions of happy, sad and worried.
+- RE -This half term we will be looking at a unit called ‘What do Christians believe God is like?’
+First, we will look at the parable of the lost son and what we can learn from this.
+We will then look what happens when we get things wrong .
+Finally. we will look at the story of Jonah and the gib fish linking to the emotions of happy, sad and worried.

-• Music- High and Low - The children will start to play tuned percussion instruments.
+- Music- High and Low - The children will start to play tuned percussion instruments.
 They will explore the difference between high and low sounds through games and songs and be able to show this using instruments.
 They will play as a class, following a conductor.
 The children will be given the opportunity to be the conductor and lead others.
-They will be shown how to hold a beater correctly and play a note accurately.
+They

 Spring Term 1 NEWS!